2007 Japanese Grand Prix

 As a consequence of the race, Hamilton extended his lead in the World Drivers' Championship to twelve points over McLaren teammate Fernando Alonso.
 Alonso had only been two points behind Hamilton in the standings before he crashed during the race.
 Räikkönen's third-place finish ensured he remained in mathematical contention to clinch the drivers' title in the remaining two rounds.
 His Ferrari teammate, Felipe Massa, dropped out of championship contention after finishing the race in sixth position.
 Massa was now ten points behind Räikkönen.
 In the World Constructors' Championship, Ferrari were leading the standings on 170 points.
 McLaren would have been leading the table on 202 points had they not been given a penalty in the Hungarian Grand Prix, and then disqualified entirely due to the espionage controversy that year.
 BMW Sauber remained second in the standings, 78 points behind Ferrari, after scoring just two points in the race.
-Renault ensured that they would finish the year in third, (like BMW Sauber on a total unassailable to any other team), and were 41 points behind.
+Renault ensured that they would finish the year in third, (like BMW Sauber, they were unpassable by any other team), and were 41 points behind.

 Report

 Background

 Lewis Hamilton of McLaren led the Drivers' Championship by two points from his team-mate Fernando Alonso, who was a further 11 points ahead of Ferrari's Kimi Räikkönen.
 After McLaren's exclusion from the Constructors' Championship, Ferrari had been confirmed as Constructors' Champions, following their Belgian Grand Prix one-two.
 They were 71 points ahead of BMW Sauber.

 Three Japanese constructors and two Japanese drivers competed in the race.
 Toyota were 6th in the Constructors' Championship, whilst Honda were 8th, behind their own "B-team" Super Aguri.
 Takuma Sato was 15th in the Drivers' Championship for Super Aguri, whilst compatriot Sakon Yamamoto had yet to score for Spyker F1, having debuted at the Hungarian Grand Prix.

 David Coulthard changed his helmet design for this race, choosing to use the helmet design of former World Rally Champion Colin McRae, who had died two weeks before the race in a helicopter crash.

+As with the 2006 race, the event was filmed and broadcast in high-definition by Fuji Television for the domestic Japanese audience.